marnelfr/vuejs/README.md

   }
 })
 ````
-``computed properties`` are built based on our data and their value is updated when on of
+``computed properties`` are built based on our data and their value is updated when one of the
-properties they are based on, change.
-Their can be used as our data in views:
+properties they are based on, changes.
+Their can be used as data in template:
 ````html
 <div class="product-info">
   <h1>{{ title }}</h1>